Struct deltachat::imap::session::Session

 source

-pub(super) async fn maybe_close_folder( &mut self, context: &Context ) -> Result<()>
+pub(super) async fn maybe_close_folder( &mut self, context: &Context, ) -> Result<()>

 Issues a CLOSE command if selected folder needs expunge, i.e. if Delta Chat marked a message there as deleted previously.

-CLOSE is considerably faster than an EXPUNGE, see https://tools.ietf.org/html/rfc3501#section-6.4.2
+CLOSE is considerably faster than an EXPUNGE because no EXPUNGE responses are sent, see https://tools.ietf.org/html/rfc3501#section-6.4.2

 source

-pub(crate) async fn select_folder( &mut self, context: &Context, folder: Option<&str> ) -> Result<NewlySelected, Error>
+async fn select_folder( &mut self, context: &Context, folder: &str, ) -> Result<NewlySelected, Error>

 Selects a folder, possibly updating uid_validity and, if needed, expunging the folder to remove delete-marked messages.
 Returns whether a new folder was selected.